 Check out this video (one of many) of how to install a mini split.

 Of course someone can be hired to install the system and this may be the best option for most people.

-If you do decide to install a mini split yourself the most difficult thing will be flaring the line set so they can be screwed together and possibly the wiring.
+If you do decide to install a mini split yourself the most difficult thing will possibly be the wiring.

 The electrical is not difficult if you have done it before, such as wiring a dryer or ceiling fan.

-But as always that can simply be outsourced to an electrician who will wire it in less than an hour.
+Of course the electrical can simply be outsourced to an electrician who will wire it in quickly if needed.

 With the variety of different package there is no doubt a size that will fit the location it is needed in.

 Installing a unit yourself is always a option if you have had previous experience with A/C systems and wiring.

 Paying someone else to install the unit is a good idea if you don’t have any experience in HVAC, wiring, or construction in general as there can be potential hazards.